giant.stellar_opnav

 This module provides the ability to find the rotation that best aligns 1 set of unit vectors with another set of unit vectors.

-This module provides utilities for visually inspecting star identification and attitude estimation results.
+This package provides utilities for visually inspecting star identification and attitude estimation results.

 Classes